styled64/MCE/README.md

 Run `npm install` to install the packages required to run.

-To start the server run `npm run mce` or `node index.js` in the MCE directory.

 Open ports `8006` and `8081` (TCP & UDP) to your local network.
 On linux, use `iptables` or `ufw`.
 On windows use the Windows Firewall to open the ports.
-Then share your `ws` ip with your friends.
 If you plan to play over internet, open the ports on your router.

+To start the server run `npm run mce` or `node index.js`.

+Share your `ws` ip with your friends.

 To use the console panel, the machine running the server must connect to `localhost:8006/console`.